kryzp/magpie/README.md

 Feel free to use any of the code in personal / professional / public / private projects as long as you credit me.

 ### Features
-    - Vulkan abstraction layer in /vulkan/
+    - Vulkan abstraction layer in /vulkan/, higher-level things like models and matrices in /rendering/
     - Parallel bindless resource system (any viable image view, buffer and sampler is automatically added to the bindless set)
     - GLTF Model loading
     - Material System (bindless)